 - What we like: Simple design and usability, amazing battery life, affordable.

-A good flip phone never goes out of style.
-While released in 2021, the Alcatel Go Flip 4 has all it needs to be among the best of its kind.
-The Snapdragon 215 processor provides ample power to its needs, it has inner and outer displays, and the buttons are large.
-It does the basics, has an amazing battery life (up to 18 days on standby), and is very affordable.
-It’s exclusive to T-Mobile and Metro in the USA, but it’s a great deal if you use that network.
+While it released in 2021, the Alcatel Go Flip 4 has all it needs to be among the best of its kind.
+A Snapdragon 215 processor provides ample power for its needs, and buttons are large, which puts this higher on the totem pole for seniors.
+It otherwise does the basics, which gives it an amazing battery life, up to 18 days on standby.
+It’s exclusive to T-Mobile/Metro in the US, but it’s a great deal if you use that network.

 Kyocera DuraXE Epic